radarbot-team/radarbot-team-best-pratices/version-control/README.md

    - Determines compatibility and identifies dependencies between different apps.
    - Services may need to check the app version to determine compatibility and establish upgrade/downgrade relationships.

 Android does not use app version information to enforce restrictions on upgrades, downgrades, or compatibility of third-party apps.
 Instead, you are responsible for enforcing version restrictions within your app or by informing users of the version restrictions and limitations.
 The Android system does, however, enforce system version compatibility as expressed by the minSdkVersion setting in the build files.
 This setting allows an app to specify the minimum system API with which it is compatible.

+**NOTE:** For more information about Version your app [Google Versioning](https://developer.android.com/studio/publish/versioning.html)

 ### Set Application Version Information